-If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare managed care plan.
+If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from another type of Medicare+Choice plan -- a Medicare managed care plan.
 These are health care choices (like HMOs) in some areas of the country.
 In most Medicare managed care plans, you can only go to doctors, specialists, or hospitals that are part of the plan.
-Medicare managed care plans cover all Medicare A and B benefits.
+Medicare managed care plans provide all the benefits that Original Medicare covers.
 Some cover extras, like prescription drugs.
 To learn more about enrolling in a Medicare managed care plan, contact Medicare at 1-800-MEDICARE (1-800-633-4227) or at www.medicare.gov.

 If you enroll in a Medicare managed care plan, the following options are available to you:

-This Plan and another Plan's Medicare manage care plan You may enroll in another plan's Medicare manage care plan and also remain enrolled in our FEHB plan.
+This Plan and another plan's Medicare managed care plan: You may enroll in another plan's Medicare managed care plan and also remain enrolled in our FEHB plan.
 We will still provide benefits when your Medicare managed care plan is primary, even out of the managed care plan's network and/or service area (if you use our Plan providers), but we will not waive any of our copayments, or coinsurance.
+If you enroll in a Medicare managed care plan, tell us.
+We will need to know whether you are in the Original Medicare Plan or in a Medicare managed care plan so we can correctly coordinate benefits with Medicare.

-Suspended FEHB coverage and a Medicare managed care plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare managed care plan, eliminating your FEHB premium.
+Suspended FEHB coverage to enroll in a Medicare managed care plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare managed care plan, eliminating your FEHB premium.
 (OPM does not contribute to your Medicare managed care plan premium.)
 For information on suspending your FEHB enrollment, contact your retirement office.
 If you later want to re-enroll in the FEHB Program, generally you may do so only at the next open season unless you involuntarily lose coverage or move out of the Medicare managed care plan's service area.

-• Enrollment in Medicare Part B Note: If you choose not to enroll in Medicare Part B, you can still be covered under the FEHB Program.
-We cannot require you to enroll in Medicare.
+• If you do not enroll in Medicare Part A or Part B

+If you do not have one or both Parts of Medicare, you can still be covered under the FEHB Program.
+We will not require you to enroll in Medicare Part B and, if you can't get premium-free Part A, we will not ask you to enroll in it.